snr-laboratory/snrlab-microfab-trial0/doc/Filmphotomaskprocedure.md

 7. Deposition - Electron Beam Evaporator
    * Deposit 100 angstrom of Cr at a rate of 0.5 A/s

-   Sputter
+8. Sputter
-   * Deposit 200 angstrom of Al at a rate of 0.5 A/s
+   * Deposit 200 angstrom of Al at a rate of 0.5 A/s (depostion is nonconformal so deposition needs to be thin in order to achieve proper lift off - if wings are present, sonication for long periods of time can help reduce the effects)
    * Total deposition will be 0.03 mircon

-8. Lift-off
+9. Lift-off
    * Place in acetone and sonicate for 2 mintues
    * Transfer to fresh acetone and sonicate for 5 minutes
    * Transfer to IPA and sonicate for 5 minutes